maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     50 NEXT I
     60 PRINT A$

-This is not only much easier to understand, no new strings are created at any point and memory is not fragmented.
+This much easier to understand, no new strings are created at any point, and memory is not fragmented.

-* Sinclair `TO` support was added in 1.9.0

 #### Notes:

 HP allowed either parentheses or brackets to be used to denote array slots in numeric arrays, for instance, `A(1,1)` and `A[1,1]` will both return the same value from the array.
 The same is true for string slices, `A$(1,1)` and `A$[1,1]` will both return the first character in the string.

 This is unfortunate, as it means there is no way for the interpreter to distinguish between an array slot and a slice.
-In HP's case this was not a concern, as it treated strings as arrays of characters, meaning `A$(1,1)` *was* an array access, albeit with the parameters having a different meaning.
+In HP's case this was not a concern, as they did not support arrays of strings.
+It treated each string as an array of characters, meaning `A$(1,1)` *was* an array access, albeit with the parameters having a different meaning.

 Had HP selected one of these two to indicate slicing instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then BASICs could implement string arrays and slicing.
-For instance, `A$(1,1)[1,1]` would return the first character of the string in slot (1,1).
+For instance, `A$(2,3)[1,1]` would return the first character of the string in slot (2,3).

+#### Variations:

+String slicing was common in early microcomputer BASICs, which were often written by programmers that were familiar with HP BASIC.
+Some worked exactly like HP, Atari and Apple Integer BASIC for instance.

+One dialect that did support arrays *and* slicing was SCELBAL, which indicated a slice with a leading colon.
+Thus `A$(1)` refers to the entire string in slot one in a string array, while `A$(1:5:5)` is the fifth character in that string.
+To slice a string that was not in an array, the slot was simply left off: `A$(:1:5)` returns the first five characters in A$.

+Another that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter.
+So `A$(1)(1:1)` is the first character in the first slot of the A$ array.

+#### Availability:

+Sinclair `TO` support was added in 1.9.0.

 <!-- TOC --><a name="system-functions"></a>
 ## System functions